Sorcerer (board game): Reception

+In Issue 3 of Perfidious Albion, Charles Vasey and George Barnard discussed the game.
+Barnard commented, "the game is very novel, and very interesting to play WITH.
+However, to my mind, it is purely an abstract game, and given this it is very difficult for me to justify the complexities."
+Vasey replied, "I was pleasantly surprised by this game, and the multi-player versions should be great fun."

 In the May 1976 edition of Airfix Magazine, Bruce Quarrie warned that the learning curve for the game was steep, saying, "While the rules are being learnt, Sorcerer will be a ponderous, slow-moving game, a sort of sorcerer's apprenticeship as the spells are being mastered. [...]
 As experience is gained and the instincts become surer, play should become faster, more fantastic and more furious."
 Quarrie's issue with the game was its tone, commenting "it might have been better if a form had been devised making it possible for the game to provide an amusing nonsense now and then without too much learning being called for.
 In its present form it is almost a serious business."

 Sorcerer was reviewed in The Space Gamer several times in 1976.
 In Issue #4 (Winter 1976), Glen Taylor recommended it, saying, "All in all, Sorcerer is a very good game.
 It presents an original fantasy situation in a fascinating and physically beautiful game format.
 The game is complex, but easy to learn.
 Scenarios are balanced, and the game employs the right proportion of skill and chance."
 In Issue #5 (March–May 1976), Sumner N. Clarren also thought the game was worthwhile: "Because the game system of Sorcerer is such a departure from other fantasy or simulation games, it may take several sittings to fully master the intricacies of the rules.
 Once learned, however, the game moves quickly and the rules are remarkable clean and free of ambiguities.
 Even then, the best strategy and tactics for a talented sorcerer are not always obvious and must be learned with experience."
 And in Issue #8 (October–November 1976), Linda Brzustowicz was a bit more nuanced, saying, "I found Sorcerer to be an enjoyable game.
 The one major point of the game I didn't like was the shallow development of the importance of magic."

 Rob Thompson reviewed Sorcerer for White Dwarf #1, giving the game an overall rating of 7 out of 10, and stated that "Sorcerer is an enjoyable game.
 A fun game without being a facile game.
 Colourful in looks and language.
 Sorcerer will be more attractive to gamers who are more interested in wargames as games rather than as historical simulations."